 Redditor Inherits Home And Gets Called Out By Friend About It, She Replies By Reminding Friend That She Didn't Buy House Either

-This is a classic post of what goes around comes around and people in the comments agree with that.
+This is a classic post about what goes around comes around, and people in the comments agree with that.

-Reddit posts, especially on the AITA page, have become super popular, and people have been sharing some wild stories on there.
-One thing that we wanted to go over was this story because there wasn't as much controversy in the comments as we expected.
+Reddit posts, especially on the AITA page, have become incredibly popular, and people have been sharing some wild stories there.
+One story we wanted to discuss is this one because there wasn't as much controversy in the comments as we expected.

-We love going over these posts because they can help you view things differently or form your own opinion on the situation.
-If you don't know what the AITA thread is, they are a thread where people share a story or situation and then look for advice on whether they were right or wrong for acting or reacting in the manner that they did.
+We love reviewing these posts because they can help you view things differently or form your own opinion on the situation.
+If you don't know what the AITA thread is, it is a thread where people share a story or situation and then seek advice on whether they were right or wrong for acting or reacting in the manner that they did.

-It's a great way to see what people think and how people view the situation from an unbiased stance.
-We love covering these and will definitely be covering more in the future if you enjoy them.
+It's a great way to see what people think and how they view the situation from an unbiased perspective.
+We enjoy covering these and will definitely be discussing more in the future if you find them interesting.

-So with that being said, if you're interested in hearing more about this story, then stay tuned as we show you the entire post, plus some of the best comments left on it as well.
-Let's dive in and check out this post so that you and everyone else can form their own opinion on what happened and if OP is wrong.
+So, with that being said, if you're interested in hearing more about this story, then stay tuned as we show you the entire post, along with some of the best comments left on it as well.
+Let's dive in and check out this post so that you and everyone else can form their own opinion on what happened and whether OP is wrong.

-OP started off the post with a backstory on her and her friend.
+OP started off the post with a backstory about her and her friend.

 The Role of Communication in Conflict